infinitypaul/laravel-database-filter/README.md

 The package will automatically register itself, but if your laravel versions is < 5.5 you will need to add Infinitypaul\LaravelDatabaseFilter\LaravelDatabaseFilterServiceProvider::class, service provider under your config/app.php file.

 ## Usage
-Once the package is installed, an  artisan commands is available to you.
+Once the package is installed, an artisan command is available to you.

 ```bash
 php artisan make:filter